evacchi/wazero/site/content/docs/how_the_optimizing_compiler_works.md

                                                   Finalization/Encoding
 ```

+Like the other engines, the implementation can be found under `engine`, specifically
+in the `wazevo` sub-package.
+The entry-point is found under `internal/engine/wazevo/engine.go`,
+where the implementation of the interface `wasm.Engine` is found.

+All the passes can be dumped to the console for debugging, by enabling, the build-time
+flags under `internal/engine/wazevo/wazevoapi/debug_options.go`.
+The flags are disabled
+by default and should only be enabled during debugging.
+These may also change in the future.

+In the following we will assume all paths to be relative to the `internal/engine/wazevo`,
+so we will omit the prefix.

 ## Front-End: Translation to SSA

 We mentioned earlier that wazero uses an internal representation called an "SSA"
 form or "Static Single-Assignment" form, but we never explained what that is.

 In short terms, every program, or, in our case, every Wasm function, can be
 translated in a control-flow graph.
-The control-flow graph is a directed graph where each node is a sequence of
+The control-flow graph is a directed graph where
-statements that do not contain a control flow instruction,
+each node is a sequence of statements that do not contain a control flow instruction,
 called a **basic block**.
-Instead, control-flow instructions are translated into
+Instead, control-flow instructions are translated into edges.
-edges.

 For instance, take the following implementation of the `abs` function: